techlanka/business/_services/free-business-email.md

 Starting 10GB mailbox each Free/12 Months*

-Get your Professional Business Grade Email to see how we can your business grow!
+Get your Professional Business Graded Email to see how we can help your business grow!

 1. Secure POP/IMAP/Webmail
 2. Outlook Setup